 If you’re a coffee drinker, drink smaller portions, 2 to 3 ounces every hour or two, to get the maximum energy benefit.

-3. Exercise“Regular physical activity significantly improves your energy levels,” said Richter.
+3. Exercise“Regular physical activity significantly improves your energy levels,” says Deborah.

 To incorporate exercise into your daily routine, take a 10-minute walk on your lunch break, turn your housecleaning into a workout, or volunteer to walk the family pet.